Private water regulations

 Suppliers of water treatment equipment and servicing

-List of suppliers (DOC/128KB/2 pages) known to work in the South Lakeland area.
+List of water contractors (DOC/128KB/2 pages) known to work in the South Lakeland area.

 Registering private water supplies